Mcluky/First-Preceptor/README.md

 a value of 1 or -1.

 The goal of this is to make a basic and rudimentary preceptor which can later be a part in a bigger neural network.

+The script in the bin/main directory tries to learn a preceptor if one should write with black or white on a given color.